Gods with anuses? This post concerns some of the elaborate ways humans seem to compensate for their anxiety about death.

 Individuals are rewarded for meeting cultural standards of value and a sense of symbolic immortality, that is, the feeling that they are valuable members of something meaningful, important and longer-lasting than their individual lives.

 To the extent that we are successful in living up to our culture’s standards, we are rewarded with a feeling of “self-esteem.”
 Our idealized culture stops working well, however unless we are assisted in our efforts to maintain faith in our cultural worldview.
 That is best accomplished by associating with like-minded folks, people who see eye-to-eye with us.
 For an example, consider how frustrating it is for a person who is an avid sports fan to be in the company of people who view sports fans as idly wasting time watching rich adults play children’s games.
-Or consider the friction generated when Muslims claim that their religion is superiority to Christianity (and vice versa).
+Or consider the friction generated when isolated Muslims claim that their religion is superior to Christianity in the company of many Christians (and vice versa).
 None of us like it when others burst our cultural bubbles.

 The authors of the TMT article have proposed a mechanism that explains how it is that we develop the ability to use culture to buffer ourselves from the real-world fears.
 These ideas are planted in us when we are young: